heatwavemag/heatwavemag.github.io/content/blog/preprint_editorial_031125.md

 left, mass politics once again assumed more insurgent forms: Iran, France, Haiti, Mexico, Sudan, Algeria, Hong Kong, Chile, Puerto Rico, Lebanon, Iraq, Nigeria, Myanmar, Kazakhstan, Sri Lanka &mdash; the list goes on.
-2018-2022 witnessed a sequence of historical uprisings both preceding and following the COVID-19 pandemic.
+2018-2022 witnessed a sequence of historic uprisings both preceding and following the COVID-19 pandemic.
 In the United States, the George Floyd Rebellion became perhaps the largest and most destructive in U.S. history, torching and leveling numerous buildings and expropriating